-How to plan your 2023 race season
+How to plan your next race season

-Planning your 2023 race season?
+Are you planning your next race season?

 As many of us are in the post-season or about to be, this is the perfect time to start considering what you would like to accomplish athletically in the upcoming year.
-As with many things, planning is the key to accomplishing your goals for the next race season.
+As with many things, planning is the key to achieving your goals for the next race season.
 Here are a few things to start thinking about.

 Goals